boolean-uk/tdd-cohort-manager-challenge/domain-model.md

 - (DONE) Search for student by student ID
 - (DONE) Cohorts have fixed capacity at 24 students.
 Adding students is not possible beyond the 24 limit.
-- Cohorts can't have the same name, and can't exist without a name
+- (DONE) Cohorts can't have the same name, and can't exist without a name
 - The same student can't exist in multiple cohorts.
 - A student can't be removed from a cohort if it wasn't present in the first place.
 - Search for students by name (first and last) and return all matching results